 The Department of Political Science offers a variety of course options in the study of politics to prepare students for both professional success and informed, engaged citizenship in our increasingly globalized world.
 The department's course offerings are organized into:

-The Department has thirteen core faculty members.
+The department has 13 core faculty members.
 Their research and teaching together span all four major subfields of political science:

 - Political theory and philosophy